-Mayte Eriksson, MSN/ED, RN-BC, NEA-BC. has been working in the mental health field for many years, developing programs and providing mentorship and supervision for those who work with patients challenged with mental illness.
+Mayte Eriksson, MSN/ED, RN-BC, NEA-BC. is the Director of Behavioral Health Services at Dignity Health Northridge Hospital Medical Ctr., and has been working in the mental health field for many years, developing programs and providing mentorship and supervision for those who work with patients challenged with mental illness.

 Megan Mills works in the public mental health system and has lived experience with mental health and addiction challenges.
 “I am passionate about Recovery of every size, shape, stripe and color.
 It is an individual and collective journey, and I believe in the capacity of any and every person to Recover from whatever challenges they face.
 Directing Change is an important and amazing event, and I am honored to be involved.”